tustin2121/James_Somerton_Transcripts/_videos/iJ3M_DhPlI0.md

 During the height of the Red Scare, the American Legion spearheaded a drive to identify and punish suspected traitors.
 After World War II, tensions between the United States and the Soviet Union grew once again, sparking the second Red Scare.
 During this time, communism was again considered a major danger to American democracy and its way of life.
 The inquiry undertaken by Senator Joseph McCarthy, known as the McCarthy hearings, was one of the most important events of the second Red Scare.

 McCarthy claimed to have a list of people who were either Communist party members or sympathizers.
 And he used his position in government to initiate a series of investigations and interrogations to flush them out.
-Dramatic confrontations and high profile charges typified the McCarthy hearing,s which had far-reaching effects on American culture.
+Dramatic confrontations and high profile charges typified the McCarthy hearings, which had far-reaching effects on American culture.

 </james>
 <from></from>
 <james {% include timecode %}>

-Many individuals were punished for their suspected communist links, even though there was no proof to back up the claims.
-Witnesses were questioned under duress throughout the trials to get them to identify other communists who were under suspicion.
-Even if they were judged not to be communist supporters, many people were blacklisted and lost their employment as a consequence of the proceedings.
+Many individuals were punished for their suspected Communist links, even though there was no proof to back up the claims.
+Witnesses were questioned under duress throughout the trials to get them to identify other Communists who were under suspicion.
+Even if they were judged not to be Communist supporters, many people were blacklisted and lost their employment as a consequence of the proceedings.

 Because of McCarthy and his associates harsh methods and disregard for due process, the hearings became notorious.
 But the hearings came to an end in 1954 when McCarthy was censured by the senate for his conduct during the investigations.
 Marking the beginning of the end of McCarthy's political career, the hearings are now widely viewed as a dark chapter in American history.